 But of you look at the right side, this can be a great warning of when the rubber tires start to really wear out.
 Aluminum spring control arms and an aluminum axle carrier controls the rear end of the car while the front is controlled by an independent four-link suspension.

-Interior : Mercedes Benz Cabriolet 2018
+Interior: Mercedes Benz Cabriolet 2018

 The E-Class Cabriolet interior design is bigger and better than its predecessors.
 It has at least 4 inches more in legroom than the previous generation, along with highly accommodating split folding seats in the back that can easily accommodate all-weather cargo.
 The trunk is also pretty large, big enough to fit into itself enough bags to last a small vacation.

 The upholstery is almost all leather, with a bit of wood trimmings here and there to accentuate the plush and cozy feel of the car.
 The seats are extremely soft and reflect heat.
 The 12.3 widescreen cockpit is also in keeping with the classy look, although the GPS does tend to haywire at times when faced with too many turns on the road.
-The seats re about three-fourth of an inch lower than a sedan.
+The seats are about three-fourths of an inch lower than a sedan.

 Mercedes E-Class 2018 Cabriolet Engine

 The engine is pretty much standard with the rest of the E family.
-The car is fitted with a 3 liter twin turbo engine that makes 329 horsepower and 354 lb ft torque.
+The car is fitted with a 3-liter twin turbo engine that makes 329 horsepower and 354 lb-ft torque.
 It also has the Mercedes’ nine feet automatic transmission, with a standard rear-wheel drive and optional all-wheel drive, thanks to the 4Matic system the company has recently launched.

-You have the option of choosing from 5 driving modes- sport, sport plus, eco, individual, and comfort.
+You have the option of choosing from 5 driving modes- sport, sports plus, eco, individual, and comfort.
 In each of these modes, you will be able to adjust the stop/ start function, shift strategy, and engine response.

 You can also opt for the Dynamic Body Control Suspension which comes with adjustable dampers in the comfort, sport, and sport plus modes.
 Optionally, you can go for the self-leveling air suspension that has adjustable pitch, lift, and roll control.